 From Wales to Wyoming: A decade discovering the great American West

-My horse’s ears were pricked, his every muscle tensed and ready to bolt.
-A few metres ahead, a herd of wild horses stared back at us, unaware of our ascent from the valley below.
-Horny toads shuffled in the sagebrush beneath us, as our horses’ gaze locked on their untamed brethren.
+My horse’s ears were pricked, his muscles tensed and ready to bolt.
+A few meters ahead, a herd of wild horses stared back at us, unaware of our ascent from the valley below until that moment.
+Horned lizards shuffled in the sagebrush beneath us while my horse’s gaze remained locked on his untamed brethren.

-The first few weeks I spent working at the ranch were some of the most challenging of my life, and, in hindsight, helped prepare me for the physical demands of working in a war zone.
-With over 90 horses to feed and take care of, ranch life was physically demanding and tough – much tougher than I’d expected – with few home comforts and countless hours in the saddle, navigating vast mountains and high-altitude deserts, often in extreme temperatures.
+In retrospect, the time I spent in Wyoming inadvertently helped, in some ways, prepare me for the physical demands of working in a war zone years later.
+With over ninety horses to feed and take care of, ranch life was tough and physically demanding – much tougher than I’d anticipated – with few home comforts and countless hours in the saddle, navigating vast mountains and high-altitude deserts, often in extreme weather.

-Once I’d adapted to life as a “cowgirl”, I became addicted to ranch life and the culture that surrounds it.
-Over the course of more than a decade, I visited Wyoming almost every summer, and sometimes autumn, exploring its diverse and dramatic natural beauty – from the vast high-altitude deserts to the Wind River mountain range, which has the largest glacial field in the lower 48 states – while taking advantage of all the adventures it has to offer, on foot as well as on horseback.
+Once I’d adapted to my role as wrangler, I became extremely fond of ranch life and the rugged, authentic cowboy culture that surrounds it.
+Over the course of more than a decade, I visited Wyoming almost every summer, and sometimes more, exploring its diverse and dramatic natural beauty both on foot and in the saddle.

-I’ll never forget a casual conversation I had with head wrangler Heath that made a profound impression on me.
-While sitting on the porch of one of the staff cabins scattered around the ranch grounds, drinking a cold beer after a long day in the saddle, I showed Heath some of the photos I’d captured on my point-and-shoot camera.
+I always remember a casual conversation I had with the ranch’s head wrangler Heath, which had a profound and lasting impression on me.
+While sitting on the porch of one of the staff cabins dotted around the ranch grounds, drinking a cold beer after a long day in the saddle, I showed Heath some of the photos I’d captured on my point-and-shoot camera.
 A man of few words, he suggested I invest in a ‘real’ camera.
-The quintessential American cowboy – softly spoken, never without a cowboy hat, and the kind of natural ability with animals that movies are made of – Heath planted a seed in my mind that really took root from that moment.
-For that, I will be forever grateful.
+The classic American cowboy – softly spoken, never without a cowboy hat, and the kind of natural ability with animals that movies are made of – Heath quietly planted a seed in my mind that took root from that moment.
+The rest, as they say, is history.